 This Louisiana site also has many 18th and 19th century historic buildings.
 Depending on the time of their visit, cruisers might have the chance to pick cotton directly from the field.

-Cruisers will see cotton technology and how it’s evolved from Eli Whitney’s original cotton gin.
+Cruisers can learn about cotton technology and how it’s evolved from Eli Whitney’s original cotton gin.
 Today, Frogmore is a modern cotton plantation using 900-bale-a-day computerized cotton production.
+So those bales keep rolling on!

 Here’s a bit of “official” information received from the Frogmore folks that also may help visitors: